 The Cyclotron Facility is contained within the Mallinckrodt Institute of Radiology.
 It contains two laboratories, a Good Manufacturing Practices (GMP) Facility, and a Radionuclide Production Laboratory (RPL) located in three buildings.
 The main activities of the Cyclotron Facility are to:

-- b) Develop new PET radionuclides, production platforms, and for the translation of new PET radiopharmaceuticals for human use production.
+- Develop new PET radionuclides and production platforms for the translation of new PET radiopharmaceuticals for human use production.